Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 | Startup on a budget | Xero Early or FreshBooks Lite | Good features at low cost |

 All three platforms offer a 30-day free trial or money-back guarantee.
-Test your top pick with real data before committing to a subscription.
+Test your top pick with real data before committing.

 Can I switch from one platform to another?

 Yes.
-QuickBooks offers direct import from Xero and FreshBooks.
+QuickBooks imports directly from Xero and FreshBooks.
 Xero can import data via CSV files.
-FreshBooks can export data but does not offer direct migration from competitors.
-Plan the switch at a fiscal year-end for cleanest results.
+FreshBooks can export data but doesn’t offer direct migration from competitors.
+Switch at a fiscal year-end for the cleanest results.

 Which platform is best for tax preparation?

-QuickBooks Online is the strongest for tax preparation due to its 1099 e-filing, tax-ready reports, and integration with TurboTax.
-Most CPAs prefer receiving QuickBooks files.
+QuickBooks Online is the strongest for tax preparation: 1099 e-filing, tax-ready reports, and TurboTax integration.
+Most CPAs prefer QuickBooks files.
 Xero is a solid second choice.
 FreshBooks provides basic tax summaries.

 Do these platforms work outside the US?

-Xero is the strongest international platform with full multi-currency support, localized versions for multiple countries, and compliance with international tax systems.
+Xero is the strongest international platform — full multi-currency support, localized versions for multiple countries, and compliance with international tax systems.
 QuickBooks has international versions but they vary significantly by country.
-FreshBooks primarily targets North America and the UK.
+FreshBooks targets North America and the UK.

 Is there a free trial available?

 QuickBooks Online offers a 30-day free trial on most plans.
-Xero does not offer a free trial but has a 30-day money-back guarantee.
+Xero doesn’t offer a free trial but has a 30-day money-back guarantee.
 FreshBooks offers a 30-day free trial on all plans.

 Which is the best for a non-accountant business owner?

-FreshBooks is the most approachable for non-financial professionals.
-Its interface was designed for creatives, freelancers, and service providers — not accountants.
+FreshBooks is the most approachable for non-financial professionals — its interface was designed for creatives, freelancers, and service providers, not accountants.
 Xero is the second-easiest to learn.
-QuickBooks has the steepest learning curve due to its depth of features.
+QuickBooks has the steepest learning curve given its depth of features.

 Last updated: April 2026.
 Prices and features are subject to change.
 This article contains affiliate links — Apex Business Tech may earn a commission on qualifying purchases at no extra cost to the buyer.